sec0ndw1nd/keyword-navigator/README.md

 # Keyword Navigator

-I used to shortcut my favourite sites in my Chrome browser's search engine to make it easier to navigate between sites.
-But Chrome suddenly removed this feature, so I created this extension.
+I used to add shortcuts for my favorite sites in my Chrome browser's search engine to make it easier to navigate between them.
+But now, the Site Search's URL requires %s in query so it no longer works.
+That's why I made this extension.